Pioneer-Nexus/talkspace-document/docs/deployment-documentation/run-application/development.md

 # Development

+This is the environment configured for **backend team** to develop.
+It'll setup db, caching and other infrastructures to run the backend code.
 To run the application in development mode, please follow these steps:

 ### Step 1: